Digitaliko/sendvelo/_bmad-output/marketing/04-SEO-BLOG-CONTENT-OUTLINES.md

 ## Conclusion + CTA (200 words)
 - Summary of recommendations
 - Decision framework
-- CTA: "If you create in ChatGPT, try SendVelo free."
+- CTA: "If you create in ChatGPT, try Thumbway free."
 ```

 ---